jeremylaliberty/group-project/README2.md

 Any problems you are facing? <br> I did not face any problems today. <br>

 Kennedy: <br>
-What did you do yesterday? <br> Yesterday I helped to better understand what we were focusing in on in the second sprint.
+What did you do yesterday? <br> Yesterday I helped to better understand what we were focusing in on in the second sprint. <br>
-What are you planning to do today? <br> Today, I am hoping to outline the tasks I need to complete moving forward in this sprint.
+What are you planning to do today? <br> Today, I am hoping to outline the tasks I need to complete moving forward in this sprint. <br>
-Any problems you are facing? <br> No problems being faced today, just have alot of organization with the team in progress.
+Any problems you are facing? <br> No problems being faced today, just have alot of organization with the team in progress. <br>

 Brandon: <br>
 What did you do yesterday? <br>